Inderpanda/Excel_Project_1---Sales_and_Finance_Report/README.md

 # Finance Knowledge
-A Profit and Loss (P&L) statement is a financial report that provides an overview of a company’s financial performance over a period of time, typically a month, quarter, or year.
+- A Profit and Loss (P&L) statement is a financial report that provides an overview of a company’s financial performance over a period of time, typically a month, quarter, or year.
-P&L statement include several metrics such as Net sales, cost of goods sold (COGS), Gross Margin and GM % etc, these metrics evaluate a company’s financial performance, profitability, and pricing tactics.
+- The Profit and loss (P&L) statement includes several metrics such as Net sales, cost of goods sold (COGS), Gross Margin and GM % etc, these metrics evaluate a company’s financial performance, profitability, and pricing tactics.